 When should you choose Magento?

-If your business has an extensive line-up of products and you need great customization options, then Magento might suit you.
+If your business has an extensive line-up of products and you need great customization options, then you should go with Magento development for your business.

 If you foresee huge growth for your business and need a platform to keep pace, Magento will help you.